jakvbs/gemini-mcp-rs/README.md

 ### Optional Parameters

-- `sandbox` (bool): Run in sandbox mode.
-Defaults to `False`
 - `SESSION_ID` (string): Resume the specified session of the gemini.
 Defaults to empty string, start a new session
-- `return_all_messages` (bool): Return all messages (e.g. reasoning, tool calls, etc.) from the gemini session.
-Set to `False` by default, only the agent's final reply message is returned
-- `model` (string): The model to use for the gemini session.
-This parameter is strictly prohibited unless explicitly specified by the user

 ### Return Structure